A tour of Metabase

 Visualize results

-When you ask a question, Metabase will guess at the most appropriate visualization type for the results, but you can select from sixteen different visualization options.
+When you ask a question, Metabase will guess at the most appropriate visualization type for the results, but you can select from a variety of visualization types.

 You can organize questions and models into a dashboard with tabs, and contextualize them with Markdown text cards, link cards, and iframe cards.